 Students may request to withdraw from the university or may be administratively withdrawn due to excessive absences/poor attendance or extenuating circumstances.
 Students who stop attending all courses in which they are enrolled in a given term or session and do not complete the withdrawal process will be administratively withdrawn for poor attendance.
-For more information about attendance requirements and situations when a student may be administratively withdrawn due to poor attendance, please see the <a href="https://doi.org/10.1007/journal.org/10.1007/jour with the Director of Student Life (traditional students), completing a Withdrawal from University form, and submitting this form to the Office of Academic Affairs.
-Withdrawal from University forms are then processed by the Office of Academic Affairs, the Financial Aid Office, and the Business Office.
-If this procedure is not followed grades of F will be assigned.
+For more information about attendance requirements and situations when a student may be administratively withdrawn due to poor attendance, please see the attendance new maybe administratively withdrawn due to poor attendance, please see the attendance new maybe administratively withdrawn due to poor attendance, please see the attendance new maybe administratively withdrawn due to poor attendance, please see the attendance new maybe administratively withdrawn for poor attendance.